bayesian-object-tracking/getting_started/README.md

 $ catkin_make -DCMAKE_BUILD_TYPE=Release -DDBOT_BUILD_GPU=Off
 ```

-### Examaple project
+### Examaple Object Tracking Project

 Checkout the following package in your tracking workspace and compile again.
-This package
-contains a bag file including record depth images and an object model.
-To launch the example,
+This package contains a bag file including record depth images and an object
-do the following:
+model.
+To launch the example, do the following:

 ### Addition documentation